Personalizing a Dashboard for 200 Users

 With access to a large data set containing all the information the content affiliates were requesting, our task was to build real-time dashboards that could be used to surface localized KPIs to specific content providers.
 Learn how to define your organization's KPIs.

 We started by working with the client to clearly establish the business goals of the project and define the KPIs that we needed to visualize in the dashboards.
 Experience has shown that the temptation to take shortcuts during this phase leads to dashboards which don’t deliver business value and actually end up creating extra hours of work.
-We agreed the metrics we were after included pageviews by user device, user demographics, and top content categories.
+We agreed on the metrics we were after included pageviews by user device, user demographics, and top content categories.

-Next, we set out to simplify the data set to make it easier to work with in Klipfolio.
+Next, we set out to simplify the data set to make it easier to work within Klipfolio.
 We implemented Google Tag Manager to simplify the administration of the Google Analytics data and added some custom GA reports to capture specific events, content groupings, and custom dimensions.

 Then, we turned to designing the dashboard.
 We began mocking up dashboard layout concepts, defining Klip chart types, and the widgets that would best communicate the metrics the content providers were looking for.
 This made the next step, constructing the dashboards, relatively painless.